spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   - :ref:`calwebb_spec3 <calwebb_spec3>` pipeline rules for MIRI is to produce ``output_type=band``.

 ``linear_wave [boolean]``
-Sets the wavelength range of the output cubes (default is True).
-Currently, this option is limited to NIRSpec data and can be used with prism data to create non-linear wavelength cubes.
+Sets the wavelength sampling for the output cubes (default is True).
+If True, the output cubes have equally spaced (linear) wavelengths.
+If False, the cubes use a non-linear wavelength sampling as defined by the cube_pars reference file.
+Currently, this non-linear option is limited to NIRSpec data (e.g., prism observations).
-Whether MIRI cubes have linear or non-linear wavelength dimensions is determined by the bands and channels included in the cubes.
+For MIRI cubes, the wavelength sampling (linear vs. non-linear) is automatically determined by the specific bands and channels included.

 The following arguments control the size and sampling characteristics of the output IFU cube.